Squiddleton/Fortnite-API/README.md

 ## Contributing

-While the object interfaces mirror the data's properties from [the site's dashboard](https://dash.fortnite-api.com/), the dashboard's typings lacked two key elements:
+While the object interfaces mirror the data's properties from [the site's dashboard](https://dash.fortnite-api.com/), the dashboard's typings lacks whether properties are optional or not.

-1. Whether properties can return null or not
-2. Optional properties which are not present on all objects (e.g. `Cosmetic#builtInEmoteIds`)

-If you encounter an nullable or optional property that was not correctly documented in the typings, please raise an issue or make a pull request so that other package users will also receive correct typings.
+If you encounter any optional property that was not correctly documented in the typings, please raise an issue or make a pull request so that other package users will also receive correct typings.
 Additionally, if any data or parameters change properties and the package typings do not accurately reflect those changes, please take similar action.

 ## Credits